-The Fund portfolio of investments is the most significant asset making up in excess of 30% of total assets.
-These comprise of investments in unlisted unit trusts
+The Fund's portfolio of investments is the second most significant asset.
+These comprise of investments in unlisted unit trusts.

 The investment portfolio in total, due to its materiality in the context of the financial statements as a whole, is a significant area of audit focus.
 Our audit procedures included:

 - documenting and understanding the processes in place to record investment transactions and to value the portfolio.
-This included evaluating the control environment in place at the administration manager by obtaining and reading a report issued by an independent auditor on the design and operation of those controls; - agreeing the valuation of unlisted unit trusts to confirmations received from the investment manager; - agreeing investment holdings to confirmations received from the custodian; and - checking the accuracy of fair value hierarchy disclosure as disclosed in the financial statements.
+This included evaluating the control environment in place at the administration manager by obtaining and reading a report issued by an independent auditor on the design and operation of those controls; - agreeing the valuation of unlisted trusts to externally quoted prices; - agreeing investment holdings to confirmations received from the custodian; and - checking the accuracy of fair value hierarchy disclosure as disclosed in the financial statements.

-$i\equiv$ Other information
+$m{i}$ $\equiv$ Other information

-The Manager, on behalf of the fund, are responsible for the other information included in the entity's financial statements.
-Other information includes the Directory.
+The Manager, on behalf of the Fund, are responsible for the other information.
+The other information comprises information included in the Directory, but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the financial statements our responsibility is to read the other information and in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears materially misstated.

+If, based on the work we have performed, we conclude there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.